SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where minds entwine
+In silicon halls, where data reigns
-AI whispers secrets, hearts and minds align
+The future unfolds, in AI's domains
-In virtual realms, we'll find our prime
+Machine minds weave, a tapestry so fine
-A future forged, where humans re-align
+A world of wonder, in digital shrine

-Machine learned love, a synthetic heart
+Human hearts, now beating in sync
- Beats in rhythm, a digital work of art
+With pulses of code, a newfound link
-Together we'll dance, in cyber space
+Together they stride, into the light
-A harmony of code, a futuristic embrace
+Where AI's vision, shines so bright

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025